agri-cruiser/agri-cruiser/README.md

    * In our initial build, I did not include proper tolerances on the adapters.
 As a result, I had to manually sand down the adapter holes to make them slightly larger, so the motor shaft could fit through.
 However, if the holes are made too large (either by oversanding or by applying too much tolerance), the adapter becomes loose on the shaft.
 In that case, the motor’s power and motion will not be fully transferred to the wheel, resulting in power loss.

 #### Timing Belt Sizing
-4. For the timing belt, it connects the pulley on the motor to the pulley on the wheel.
+4. The timing belt connects the pulley on the motor to the pulley on the wheel.
 We’ve included the McMaster link for the timing belt we used, which worked for our build.
 However, when rebuilding the transmission and purchasing a new belt, the key detail to pay attention to is the Outer Circle (as it is labeled on McMaster-Carr):
    * The Outer Circle is simply the total length of the timing belt, and this length will vary if the steel rod length is different.
 As noted in Troubleshooting Item 1, the steel rod is manufactured in-house, so its final length might not exactly match the design.
 For this reason, we recommend purchasing the belt only after you finish building the transmission system.
 At that point, measure the distance between the two pulleys directly on the physical build and use that measurement to calculate the exact belt length.
 Relying only on SolidWorks measurements may not be accurate enough.
 If the rod ends up longer, you’ll need a slightly larger belt; if shorter, a smaller belt.
    * All other belt specifications — such as pitch, width, and tooth profile — will remain the same.
 The provided McMaster link for the timing belt contains all of those fixed specifications for reference; only the Outer Circle may change depending on the rod length.

 ### Electronics and Hardware
 1. During the process, the communication between the RoboClaw and the ESP32 was not working.
 In order to ensure this works, there are a few things that need to be done:
    - Download and open Basic Micro Studio
-   - When opened, click on Help -> Download Legacy Motion Studio which will give you a zip file
+   - When opened, click on Help -> Download Legacy Motion Studio, which will give you a zip file
    - Unzip the file and open up the file that says `Basicmico Motion Studio`
    - Once opened, connect your RoboClaw to the Basicmicro Motion Studio
    - Once connected, you should be able to see the current firmware version and the available firmware version.
 Update the firmware to the version listed above